On November 8th, Fairfax County voters will be asked to vote for or against a Meals Tax, that, if passed, would:

 Be it resolved, I OPPOSE the so-called “Meals Tax” and urge all Fairfax County residents to vote NO on November 8th.

-We may use the information you provided to provide your with updates via e-mail.
+We may use the information you provided to provide you with updates via e-mail.
 However, rest assured that we'll never sell or share your information with any third-party.
+Your name may be used publicly on this website as opposing the meals tax.